 Use the NAVIGATION buttons to select the cell for the color and function.
 Once selected, press the ENT button to assign the color to that function.
-Though the same
+Though the same color can be used for multiple functions, each function can use one color.
+Black cells in the Display Color Screen indicate color selections that cannot be made for specific functions.

 NOTE: The background color is selectable.
-There is a 50% reduction in the luminance level of the background relative to the same color of other attributes (e.g. text or graticules).
+There is a 50% reduction in the luminance level of the background relative to the same color of other attributes (for example, text or graticules).
 This is to assure a contrast when the background color selection is the same, such as red enabled alarms over a red background.